 The enemy has a plan to numb your body so you can’t hear it.

-Are you feeling your senses pulse as you read this blog?
+Are you feeling your senses pulse as you read this article?
 What is your body telling you?
 Be brave with what you are learning.

 (photo credit: Pixabay.com)